British Muslims condemn beheading of aid worker Alan Henning

 Henning's aid convoy had been taking supplies to a hospital in northwest Syria last December when it was stopped by gunmen.

-Fears for his safety had grown since the British parliament voted last month to authorise British involvement in air strikes against Islamic State in Iraq.
+Fears for his safety had grown since the British parliament voted last month to authorize British involvement in air strikes against Islamic State in Iraq.

 In the YouTube video, Henning appears to read from a script before being killed.
 "Because of our parliament's decision to attack the Islamic State, I, as a member of the British public, will now pay the price for that decision," he says.